Toyman: Post-Crisis

 He was later seen as a member of the Injustice League in the Justice League of America Wedding Special.

 Toyman's history was later revised in Action Comics #865, by Geoff Johns and Jesus Merino.
 Winslow Schott tells Jimmy Olsen that he was a toymaker who lived with his wife, Mary.
 When a businessman offered to buy his shop to expand the number of children that his toys can reach, he refused.
 When Mary was killed in a car accident a few weeks later, Schott agreed to the purchase.
 However, the businessman lied and gave his technologically advanced toy plans to arms manufacturers.
 Schott proceeded to bomb the business with an explosive teddy bear.
-A twist at the end of the story reveals that Mary was just one of his first robotic creations.
+A twist at the end of the story reveals that Mary was one of his first robotic creations.

-Following his first confrontation with Superman, Schott met the Prankster for the first time.
-The Prankster is a cruel, callous man who commits crimes "because it's fun".
-He repeatedly asked Schott to "team up", but Schott refused.

-Schott reveals to Jimmy that Toyman who killed Adam Grant was a robot created by Schott to replace him in the event that he was ever incarcerated and that a glitch in the robot's programming resulted in it developing a personality (and later a hatred of children), and that Schott's repeated attempts to contact the robot resulted in it suffering from delusions of "Mother".
-This was confirmed in Superman Secret Files and Origins 2009, although Jimmy initially expressed doubt that Schott was telling the truth.
+Schott reveals to Jimmy Olsen that Toyman who killed Adam Grant was a robot created by Schott to replace him in the event that he was ever incarcerated and that a glitch in the robot's programming resulted in it developing a personality and a hatred of children, and that Schott's repeated attempts to contact the robot resulted in it suffering from delusions of "Mother".

-In the 1997 Speed Force Special, the Max Mercury story Child's Play, set in 19th century New York City, featured the Schott Toy Company run by Archimedes Schott, a crooked businessman who resembles Winslow.
-Any relationship between them is unknown.

-In the Supergirl series while in Arkham Asylum, Toyman is visited by Cat Grant (whose son Adam was murdered by him) and Supergirl.
-Cat interrogates him about children who have been kidnapped with dolls left behind.
+In the Supergirl series while in Arkham Asylum, Toyman is visited by Cat Grant and Supergirl.
+Grant interrogates him about children who have been kidnapped with dolls left behind.
 Toyman claims that he is innocent and the robotic dolls attack him.
 Supergirl saves him and gets him to medical care.
-When Cat returns home, she is confronted by a villain called the Dollmaker.
+When Grant returns home, she is confronted by the Dollmaker.
 He identifies himself as Anton Schott, implying that he is related to Toyman.
 The Dollmaker reveals himself to be the abandoned son of Winslow, who has been kidnapping and enslaving children.
-He tells Cat that he wants her to become his new mother, and that he wishes to serve as a replacement for her murdered son, but Cat violently rejects him.
-With her gag temporarily removed, Cat is able to call Supergirl for help, and the two are able to defeat the Dollmaker and free the children he had enslaved.
+He tells Grant that he wants her to become his new mother, and that he wishes to serve as a replacement for her murdered son, but Grant violently rejects him.

+DC Rebirth

+In 2016, DC Comics implemented another relaunch of its books called "DC Rebirth" which restored its continuity to a form much as it was prior to "The New 52".
+Toyman was first seen in Harley Quinn's hallucination.

+While in his prison cell following a fight with Superman, Toyman was approached by King: Director of Checkmate who recruits Toyman to help take down Leviathan.
+Toyman takes this opportunity.